On the origin of counterrotating stellar disks in TNG50. I: Introduction

 \section{Introduction}

-Present-day galaxies exhibit a wide variety of structural and kinematic properties (e.g., \citealt{2016MNRAS.457.1419M}; \citealt{2018MNRAS.480.2544R}), shaped by both internal and external processes such as minor mergers, ram-pressure stripping, and galaxy harassment \citep{2006PASP..118..517B}.
-Each of these mechanisms leaves long lasting features that can be used to characterize their evolution.
+Present-day galaxies exhibit a wide variety of structural and kinematic properties (e.g., \citealt{2016MNRAS.457.1419M}; \citealt{2018MNRAS.480.2544R}) shaped by both internal and external processes such as minor mergers, ram-pressure stripping, and galaxy harassment \citep{2006PASP..118..517B}.
+Each of these mechanisms leaves long-lasting features that can be used to characterize their evolution.
 A particularly revealing class of features are multi-spin components \citep{1994AJ....108..456R}, that is, kinematic stellar structures whose angular momentum is misaligned with respect to the main stellar disk.
 These components highlight the complexity of galactic dynamics, as present-day kinematics preserve the imprints of past accretion and interaction events (\citealt{2016MNRAS.457.1419M}; \citealt{2018MNRAS.480.2544R}; \citealt{2019MNRAS.485.2589M}; \citealt{2023MNRAS.526..567D}).
-Among them, co-spatial counterrotating stellar disks \citep{1994ApJ...420..558B} are of particular interest.
-These consist of two co-existing stellar components that are strongly misaligned in angular momentum but confined to the same plane.
+Among these misaligned components, co-spatial counterrotating stellar disks \citep{1994ApJ...420..558B} are of particular interest.
+They consist of two coexisting stellar components that are strongly misaligned in angular momentum but confined to the same plane.
 Their formation pathways and demographics provide unique constraints on the role of external accretion in shaping galaxy evolution.